mathigon/textbooks/content/circles-and-pi/content.md

 The volume of an oblique cylinder turns out to be exactly the same as that of a right cylinder with the same radius and height.
-This is due to [__Cavalieri’s Principle__](gloss:cavalieri), named after the Italian mathematician [Bonaventura Cavalieri](bio:cavalieri).
-If two solids have the same cross-sectional area at every height, then they will have the same volume.
+This is due to [__Cavalieri’s Principle__](gloss:cavalieri), named after the Italian mathematician [Bonaventura Cavalieri](bio:cavalieri): if two solids have the same cross-sectional area at every height, then they will have the same volume.

 Imagine slicing a cylinder into lots of thin disks.
 We can then slide these